 There is a poignant connection between Otti and another of Douglas’ early portraits Woman and child in a room at night 1946 – the little girl Juliet is her beloved god daughter.

-The painting appears in current New Zealand Portrait Gallery exhibitionColours of a Life: Douglas MacDiarmid in support of the release of his biography of the same name.
-Here it sits within the context of a broader slice of Douglas’ portrait and figurative work, dating from 1945 to 2013.
-The exhibition continues at the Portrait Gallery until 23 September 2018.
+The painting appeared in the New Zealand Portrait Gallery exhibitionColours of a Life: Douglas MacDiarmid in support of the release of his biography of the same name.
+Here it sat within the context of a broader slice of Douglas’ portrait and figurative work, dating from 1945 to 2013.
+The exhibition continued at the Portrait Gallery until 23 September 2018.

 Buy your copy of Colours of a Life – the life and times of Douglas MacDiarmid by Anna Cahill (2018) online or purchase it in person from the New Zealand Portrait Gallery in Wellington, Jonathan Grant Gallery in Auckland, or from all good bookstores across New Zealand.
 Published by Mary Egan Publishing (July 2018).